Archeia by continuumg

 |Archeia: Cardlist | Visual spoiler | Export | Booster | Comments | Search | Recent activity|

 Archeia was once a plane of progress, a place where the Humans who dwelt there had built up a great city and developed technological and arcane wonders.
-But then one day someone played with a force they shouldn't have.
+But then one day someone played with a force that should never be altered.
 Time.

-The world was fractured into five different segments, five possible future versions of the world coexisting.
-Utter chaos.
+The world was fractured into five different segments.
+Five possible timelines coexisting.
+And the plane descended into chaos.

 - The Resistance

 This future most closely resembles the world of Archeia as it was before the temporal catastrophe.
-In the city hub, architects, scientists, politicians, and simple everyday citizens rally together in a desperate last stand against the forces that press in on them from all directions.
+In the city hub, scientists, politicians, and everyday citizens rally together in a desperate last stand against the forces that press in on them from all directions.
 Further out, on the city outskirts and among outlying farming communities, secret bases are being established to make more organized strikes, and to get to the bottom of what happened.
-If possible, reversing it.
+Reversing it, if Possible.

 The current Resistance mechanic is Hope, a mechanic that rewards players for having fewer creatures in their graveyard than other cards.